codeigniter4/CodeIgniter4/user_guide_src/source/helpers/array_helper.rst

         ];

     In the same way, the method can also handle an array of objects.
-In the example above it is further possible that each ``player`` is represented by an array, while the ``teams`` are objects.
+In the example above it is further possible that each 'player' is represented by an array, while the 'teams' are objects.
 The method will detect the type of elements in each nesting level and handle it accordingly.